Canonical Noise Distributions and Private Hypothesis Tests: Canonical noise distributions

 \begin{restatable}{thm}{thmcanonical} Let $f$ be a symmetric nontrivial tradeoff function and let $F_f$ be as in Definition \ref{def:CNDsynthetic}.
 Then $F_f$ is a canonical noise distribution for $f$. \end{restatable} \begin{proof}[Proof sketch.] $F_f$ was already shown to be symmetric in Proposition \ref{prop:tradeoff}.
 The two equalities, $f(\alpha)=T(F(\cdot),F(\cdot-1))(\alpha)=F(F^{-1}(1-\alpha)-1)$ can also be easily verified using the properties of Proposition \ref{prop:tradeoff}.
 The main challenge is to show that $T(F(\cdot),F(\cdot-m))\geq T(F(\cdot),F(\cdot-1))$ for $m\in (0,1)$.
 Lemma \ref{lem:symTrade} in the appendix gives an alternative technical condition which makes it easier to verify property 1 of Definition \ref{def:CND}. \end{proof}

 It turns out that the requirements of Definition \ref{def:CND} do not uniquely determine a distribution.
 For instance, $\Phi$ the cdf of a standard normal is a CND for $1$-GDP, but $\Phi$ is different from the construction in Definition \ref{def:CNDsynthetic}.
 See Figure \ref{fig:cnd} for the cdf and pdf of these two CNDs.
-Note that the CND of Definition \ref{def:CNDsynthetic} can be seen to be uniform in $[-1/2,1/2]$ and has ``kinks'' at each half-integer value.
+Note that the CND of Definition \ref{def:CNDsynthetic} is uniform in $[-1/2,1/2]$ and has ``kinks'' at each half-integer value.
 On the other hand, the standard normal is smooth.
-Like this example, for certain tradeoff functions, there may be a more natural CND than the one constructed in Definition \ref{def:CNDsynthetic}.
+This example shows that for certain tradeoff functions there may be a more natural CND than the one constructed in Definition \ref{def:CNDsynthetic}.

 {While there may be more natural CNDs in some settings, we emphasize the generality of the construction in Definition \ref{def:CNDsynthetic}.
 In Proposition \ref{prop:samplingCND}, we present an exact method to sample from the CND of Definition \ref{def:CNDsynthetic} based on inverse transform sampling, allowing for straightforward implementation and application of our CND results.}